Generic Name: Haloperidol lactate

-Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
+Increased Mortality in Elderly Patients with Dementia-Related Psychosis — Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
 Analyses of seventeen placebo-controlled trials (modal duration of 10 weeks), largely in patients taking atypical antipsychotic drugs, revealed a risk of death in drug-treated patients of between 1.6 to 1.7 times the risk of death in placebo-treated patients.
-Over the course of a typical 10 week controlled trial, the rate of death in drug-treated patients was about 4.5%, compared to a rate of about 2.6% in the placebo group.
+Over the course of a typical 10-week controlled trial, the rate of death in drug-treated patients was about 4.5%, compared to a rate of about 2.6% in the placebo group.
 Although the causes of death were varied, most of the deaths appeared to be either cardiovascular (e.g., heart failure, sudden death) or infectious (e.g., pneumonia) in nature.
 Observational studies suggest that, similar to atypical antipsychotic drugs, treatment with conventional antipsychotic drugs may increase mortality.
 The extent to which the findings of increased mortality in observational studies may be attributed to the antipsychotic drug as opposed to some characteristic(s) of the patients is not clear.
-Haloperidol Injection is not approved for the treatment of patients with dementia-related psychosis (see WARNINGS).
+Haloperidol Injection, USP is not approved for the treatment of patients with dementia-related psychosis (see WARNINGS).

-Haloperidol USP is the first of the butyrophenone series of major antipsychotics.
-The chemical designation is 4-[4-(p-chlorophenyl)-4-hydroxypiperidino]-4’-fluorobutyrophenone and it has the following structural formula:
+Haloperidol is the first of the butyrophenone series of major antipsychotics.
+The chemical designation is 4-[4-(p-chlorophenyl)-4-hydroxypiperidino]- 4’-fluorobutyrophenone and it has the following structural formula:

-Haloperidol injection USP is available as a sterile parenteral form for intramuscular injection.
-The injection provides 5 mg Haloperidol (as the lactate) USP with 1.8 mg methylparaben and 0.2 mg propylparaben per mL, and lactic acid for pH adjustment between 3 to 3.6.
+Haloperidol Injection is available as a sterile parenteral form for intramuscular injection.
+The injection provides 5 mg Haloperidol (as the lactate) with 1.8 mg methylparaben and 0.2 mg propylparaben per mL, and lactic acid for pH adjustment between 3.0 to 3.8.

-Haloperidol USP is indicated for use in the treatment of schizophrenia.
+Haloperidol Injection is indicated for use in the treatment of schizophrenia.

-Haloperidol USP is indicated for the control of tics and vocal utterances of Tourette’s Disorder.
+Haloperidol Injection is indicated for the control of tics and vocal utterances of Tourette’s Disorder.

 Increased Mortality in Elderly Patients with Dementia-Related Psychosis